 - Recite prayers before the recitation, including Aspiration, Refuge, and Bodhichitta.

-- Sit in 7-Point Posture on a special seat or asana, preferably covered with wool, in a separate meditation room or any quiet location.
+- Sit in a separate meditation room or any quiet location.

 - Use a mala of 108 beads, as it engages the body in the recitation practice.